 Data center consolidation and colocation will continue to drive interoperability and reduce barriers to entry.
 Fortunately, these consolidated hyperscale locations are also well equipped to employ green technologies such as liquid cooling, solar rooftops, and wind turbines, along with advanced AI to optimize cooling and power consumption.

 Hyperscale computing is truly a digital global phenomenon, with a growing proportion of new footprints appearing in Asia, Europe, South America, and Africa as the building boom continues.
-Massive new submarine cables (submerged DCI) connecting these diverse geographies, and perhaps even new data centers, will be deployed on the ocean floor
+Massive new submarine cables (submerged DCI) connecting these diverse geographies, and perhaps even new data centers, will be deployed on the ocean floor.

 As the technology evolves, VIAVI continues to draw upon experience, expertise, and end-to-end (e2e) involvement to help our customers.
-Our hyperscale solutions are used for planning, deployment, and management of discrete elements, from conception in the lab to servicing in the field, and beyond.
+Our hyperscale data center solutions are used for planning, deployment, and management of discrete elements, from conception in the lab to servicing in the field, and beyond.

 Hyperscale data center growth in size, complexity, and density means accelerated construction timelines, DCIs running close to full capacity, and visibility challenged by the increased speed and quantity of fiber connections.
 VIAVI test and monitoring solutions developed for conventional data centers have evolved to produce the industry’s most comprehensive hyperscale data center test suite.

 - Fiber Certification: In addition to efficient and reliable fiber inspection to prevent compromised throughput and performance, tier 1 fiber certification to verify loss levels and polarity should be completed in conjunction with tier 2 certification to pinpoint the sources and locations of optical return loss through OTDR testing.
 VIAVI provides advanced, automated, fiber certification and characterization solutions designed specifically for MPO interfaces and high-density fiber environments.